 Check Kiting: taking advantage of the float time (the time it takes for the bank to process a check) to make use of non-existent funds in a checking account.
 See also check fraud.

 Check Washing: using chemicals and solvents to remove or modify handwriting on a check to assist in forgery.
 See also check fraud.

-Credit Freeze: a method for preventing a credit file from being shared with potential creditors or insurance companies so new lines of credit cannot be opened in your name.
+Credit Freeze (Security Freeze): a method for preventing a credit file from being shared with potential creditors or insurance companies so new lines of credit cannot be opened in your name.
 This is done individually by contacting each of the three credit monitoring bureaus.

 Credit Score: a three-digit number between 300 and 850 calculated from an individual’s credit report that indicates their creditworthiness.
 Higher scores indicate to lenders that the individual is more likely to repay a loan.

 Criminal Identity Theft: when somebody commits (non-identity related) crimes under an assumed identity.

 Criminal Organization: a group of individuals who work together to commit fraud.
 See also Fraud Ring.